D3v01dZA/flox/README.md

 An example run would be

+    # with docker run
     cd <PROJECT_ROOT>
     docker build . -t flox:latest
     docker run -p '8080:80' --volume '/<PROJECT_ROOT>/target/:/var/www/flox' --env TMDB_API_KEY=<KEY> --rm -name flox flox:latest

+    # with docker-compose (be sure to check all environment variables and change when neccesary)
+    cd <PROJECT_ROOT>
+    docker-compose up -d

 You can then connect to localhost:8080 to access the application and any changes you make will be saved in /<PROJECT_ROOT>/target/.